DaniqueJ-R/milestone_proj_3/mis/README_notes.md

 Spoke to Mentre and now changing it to where user has to log in to crate note so they can delete/edit tthemself Now that thats changign, might lookk into liking notes?

+Trouble with Log in set up, taking me straight to log in but not findgin tempate